Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Sunset at Wawel Castle| ©Brandon Atkinson

 There are two interrelated factors that will determine the best time to visit Krakow: temperature and daylight hours.
 Taking both into account, along with the number of tourists, it's clear that the best months to visit are between April and October.
-If you have the opportunity, you can narrow it down even further to spring or early autumn.
+If you have the chance, you can narrow it down even further to spring or early autumn.

-In the case of summer, the main problem is the large number of tourists who come to visit the main monuments, so it's good to know the opening hours and type of guided tours at Krakow Castle, for example.
+• Summer: In the case of summer, the main problem is the large number of tourists at the main monuments, so it's good to know the opening hours and type of guided tours at Kraków Castle, for example.
 You will also notice it when strolling through the streets of the historic centre, the Stare Miasto.
+The prices of flights and accommodation also increase significantly.
+In favour of this season is the good temperature, without it ever getting stiflingly hot, and the hours of daylight.

 Book a tour of Krakow's Old Town

-Krakow sightseeing bus| ©Jose K
+Kraków sightseeing bus| ©Jose K

-Krakow sightseeing bus| ©Jose K
+Kraków sightseeing bus| ©Jose K

 Regardless of what the calendar says, spring in Kraków doesn't really begin in terms of temperature until April, as March is usually still quite cold.
-From that month onwards, temperatures begin to ease, although mornings and evenings can still be unpleasant.
+From that month onwards, temperatures start to ease, although mornings and evenings can still be unpleasant.

+According to averages, minimum temperatures during this season are around 7ºC, while maximum temperatures (in May) are around 20ºC.
+However, the chances of precipitation are quite high.
 One of the effects of these temperatures is that Kraków is full of colour, and not just because of the flowers and leaves in its various parks.
 The city hosts numerous celebrations in which locals and visitors can take part.

-Most interesting activities if you travel in spring
+Cracow's most interesting activities in spring

 Touring Planty Park in Summer| ©Soon Keat Ong